imagej/imagej.github.io/_pages/Diadem_Challenge_Data.md

 Olfactory Project Neurons
 -------------------------

 This data set [is described here](http://www.diademchallenge.org/olfactory_projection_fibers_readme.html).
 I will go through loading the example "OP\_1".
 Each image stack in this data set is distributed as a directory of TIFF files, one per slice.
-To load such a stack, go to {% include bc content='File | Import | Image Sequence'%} and select the file "1.tif".
+To load such a stack, go to {% include bc path='File | Import | Image Sequence'%} and select the file "1.tif".
 You should be shown a dialog like this:

 ![](/media/Diadem Challenge Data-1.png "Diadem_Challenge_Data-1.png")